Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Do You Pay the Service Fee on Denied Claims?

 Yes, in nearly all cases, you still owe the service fee even if your claim is denied.
 The fee covers the cost of dispatching a licensed technician to inspect your system or appliance.
-That diagnostic visit happens regardless of the outcome, and 2026 contract language from major providers explicitly states the fee applies whether the claim is accepted or denied.
+That diagnostic visit happens regardless of the outcome, and 2026 contract language from major providers explicitly states the fee is nonrefundable and applies whether the claim is accepted or denied.

-• Lack of maintenance or missing maintenance records
+• Lack of maintenance or missing maintenance records (~13% of denials, especially for HVAC and water heaters)

 • Improper installation or building code violations